 - The western of two bridges over railroad tracks along either side of the Anacostia River just north of the John Philip Sousa Bridge.
 Both bridges have fiber reinforced polymer decks, which will extend their life while reducing long-term maintenance costs and environmental impacts.

-Opening of the second bridge east of the river, now anticipated in Spring 2013, will complete trail connections on both sides of the river from South Capitol Street to Benning Road.
+Opening of the second bridge east of the river will complete trail connections on both sides of the river from South Capitol Street to Benning Road.

-Design of the Kenilworth Aquatic Gardens segment, which will extend the trail from Benning Road to the Bladensburg Trail in Maryland, is to conclude in 2012 with construction scheduled to begin in Spring 2013.
+Design of the Kenilworth Aquatic Gardens segment, which will extend the trail from Benning Road to the Bladensburg Trail in Maryland, is under construction.
+Sections of the trail on the east side of the river near Kenilworth Aquatic Gardens are currently under construction, which is expected to be completed Fall 2016.

 Other segments that will complete the Riverwalk are to be constructed as part of the South Capitol Street Corridor, Buzzards Point and Oxon Run projects, various partner development projects or, in the case of the Arboretum segment, by the National Park Service.